sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 --------------------

 The `run` and `console` actions provide a means for running user code in the same virtual machine as sbt.

+`run` also exists in a variant called `runMain` that takes an additional initial argument allowing you to specify the fully qualified name of the main class you want to run.  `run` and`runMain` share the same configuration and cannot be configured separately.

-This page describes the problems with doing so, how sbt handles these problems, what types of code can use this feature, and what types of code must use a [forked jvm][Forking].
+This page describes the problems with running user code in the same virtual machine as sbt, how sbt handles these problems, what types of code can use this feature, and what types of code must use a [forked jvm][Forking].
 Skip to User Code if you just want to see when you should use a [forked jvm][Forking].

 ### Problems